- Our website and forms may be translated with the "Translate" button in the upper right corner of the web page, and under "menu" on phones.

 Food for Thought Lunch Program!

-The Past: The unanticipated closure in the spring put an abrupt halt to our usual program as the kitchen staff pivoted to offering ‘emergency’ sack lunches for all children.
+The Past: Last year, COVID-19 put an abrupt halt to our usual program as the kitchen staff pivoted to offering ‘emergency’ sack lunches for all children on our island.
+We are excited to return to serving lunches IN our school’s cafeterias.

-Here is a glance at what service will look like.
+Here is a glance at what this year’s service looks like.
 More information can be found in the links in the sidebar.

 Disclaimer: Menu items may be altered or substituted without prior notification due to supply and demand nationwide.

-Service Days: Meals are available for every day that school is in session (including half days).
-Contact the 36 weekends program for food assistance on weekends, holidays, and breaks.
+Service Days: Meals are available for every day that school is in session (EXCLUDING half days where only breakfast is served).
+Please contact the Food Bank for food assistance on weekends, holidays, and breaks.

 STAFF & CONTACT INFO